-Endothelial cell dysfunction contributes to PAH pathogenesis by the overproduction of vasoconstrictive and angioproliferative molecules, such as endothelin-1 (ET-1) and serotonin (5-HT) [5][7].
+Endothelial cell dysfunction contributes to PAH pathogenesis by the overproduction of vasoconstrictive and angioproliferative molecules, such as endothelin-1 (ET-1) and serotonin (5-HT) [6][Z].
 KCNK3 is inhibited by the activation of Gq-protein coupled receptors (GqPCRs), including ET-1.
 Downstream GqPCR signaling, such as PKC, was suggested to mediate this inhibition.
 In addition, ET-1 can stimulate Rho-kinase to inhibit the KCNK3 function [34][35][36].
 Therefore, the overproduction of ET-1 and 5-HT in PAH partly mediates the loss of the KCNK3 function, which contributes to PAH pathogenesis by promoting pulmonary artery vasoconstriction and PASMC proliferation.
 The activation of PLC via Gq proteins [37] inhibits KCNK3 via the diacylglycerol (DAG), PKC [38][39].
-In addition, the KCNK3 function is enhanced by the protein kinase A (PKA)-dependent phosphorylation of KCNK3 [33], contributing to the vasorelaxing properties of prostanoids.
-The KCNK3 function is also activated by protein kinase G (PKG) [40], contributing to the vasorelaxating properties of PDE5 inhibitors or guanylate cyclase activators.
+In addition, the KCNK3 function is enhanced by the protein kinase A (PKA)-dependent phosphorylation of KCNK3 [33], contributing to the vasorelaxing properties of pDE5 inhibitors or guanylate cyclase activators.
 Indeed, we recently found that Kcnk3-LOF-mutated rats are resistant to pulmonary artery relaxation mediated by sildenafil, which is a PDE5 inhibitor [20].